25 Jul 2025

 Radiologist controls MRI or CT Scan with patient undergoing procedure

-Everyday life as a Medical Imaging Assistant is varied and offers a great balance of technical work and patient interaction.
-Here are just a few of the daily duties and responsibilities you might find in a Medical Imaging Assistant job description:
+Everyday life as a Medical Imaging Assistant is a balance of technical work and patient interaction.
+Here are just a few of the daily duties and responsibilities you might find in a Medical Imaging Assistant job description.

 Preparing patients

 As a Medical Imaging Assistant, you’re not just working with machines.
-Patients are putting their trust in your hands, so it’s important that they feel welcome and at ease during their imaging procedure.
+Patient put their trust in your hands, so it’s important that they feel at ease during their imaging procedure.
 Some imaging can be fairly straightforward, but others can cause patients some anxiety.

 Your role is to help them feel comfortable by answering questions about scheduling and what they can expect.
-You will also be required to check the accuracy of the patient’s identification and follow the medical imaging professional’s instructions to complete a preliminary patient interview.
+You’ll also need to check the accuracy of the patient’s identification and follow the medical imaging professional’s instructions to complete a preliminary patient interview.

 Setting up and cleaning imaging equipment

-As a Medical Imaging Assistant, your role is to set up the examination room, refill printers and help with the maintenance of the hard copy film processor.
-You may need to help to transport mobile X-ray and ultrasound equipment.
+As a Medical Imaging Assistant, your role is to set up the examination room, refill printers, move equipment around and help with the maintenance of the hard copy film processor.

 Throughout all of this, the role also requires that you adhere to strict safety protocols, minimising exposure to harmful radiation for the sake of your patients, your coworkers and yourself.